24. Disciplinary action for unsatisfactory performance

 24.1 Supervisors must ensure that employees are provided with the opportunity to respond to unsatisfactory performance concerns in accordance with the process set out below.

 24.2 Supervisors will undertake performance management in accordance with the process set out below except where a supervisor and employee have completed a Performance Improvement Plan (PIP) as outlined in the Performance Planning and Review Procedure.
 Where a Performance Improvement Plan has been completed and the identified goals have not been achieved, the Unsatisfactory Performance process will commence at Clause 24.5 Formal Advice.

-24.3 For the purposes of these procedures an employee may be represented by a nominated representative.
+24.3 For the purposes of these processes an employee may be represented by a Nominated Representative.